abhiprojectz/motionia/README.md

 # Pre built awesome 3D anims.

-Suppose you wanna animate a object that similates anim of a door just like a door opens? **Imagine it** You can animate element by just its Name!
+Suppose you wanna animate a object that simulates anim of a door just like a door opens? **Imagine it** You can animate element by just its Name!

 Visit this codepen demo.